Drifting Threads

 Another Thread: Meeting the Future

 The same three-layered structure was applied to a different day, revealing how the methodology adapts to capture entirely distinct narratives of drifting threads.
+Unlike the first day's digital-heavy routine, this day centered on physical activities: meeting people, moving through spaces, and engaging with the material world.

 09/15/2024 This visualization documents the day I met my future mother-in-law during Chuseok, a day woven with anticipation, ritual, and unexpected detours.